Category Archives: Belgian Royals

 Paola’s Early Life

-Donna Paola Ruffo di Calabria was born September 11, 1937, at Forte dei Marmi in Italy, the youngest of seven children of Fulco, Prince Ruffo di Calabria and Luisa Gazelli dei Conti di Rossana.
+Dona Paola Ruffo di Calabria was born September 11, 1937, at Forte dei Marmi in Italy, the youngest of seven children of Fulco, Prince Ruffo di Calabria and Luisa Gazelli dei Conti di Rossana.
 Her father was a distinguished flying ace in World War I, and the family was very prominent in the Italian aristocracy.
-Through her mother’s family, she is a direct descendant of the Marquis de Lafayette.
+Through her mother’s family, Paola is a direct descendant of the Marquis de Lafayette, the French nobleman and military officer who joined the Continental Army, led by General George Washington, in the American Revolutionary War.

 Paola was raised in Rome, where she completed her secondary education in Latin and Greek and became fluent in several languages.